danielrolonbenitez/apimoviesdocker/repos/apimovies/README.md

 4- create to jwt token   with comman  php artisan jwt:secret.
 5- create key aplicacion php artisan key:generate.

+6- "Important active module write in apache for that the route work" command  -sudo a2enmod rewrite  and sudo service apache2 restart

 #configure
 1-access to database in file .env